 Met Council's incredible network of volunteers allows us to distribute 5.2 million pounds of food with only seven paid staff members.
 Met Council receives food from the Food Bank of New York City and numerous corporate donors who deliver to our warehouse in Southern Brooklyn.
 Volunteers break down the food into packages for distribution.
 The trucks then deliver these packages to local Jewish Community Councils and other neighborhood-based organizations where volunteers distribute them to clients each month.

 Kosher Soup Kitchens

 Responding to the growing population of Jewish poor in Brooklyn and Queens, Met Council has partnered with Masbia to open 3 new kosher soup kitchens in the Flatbush, Boro Park, and Rego Park neighborhoods.
 The kitchens function as restaurants without cash registers; serving our clients with dignity and respect.

-For the poorest in our communities, Met Council provides food vouchers which can be used to purchase perishable items and products in local grocery stores.
-These vouchers are an added means of support for severely poor households for whom a monthly food package is just not enough.
-Vouchers also help in emergency situations when a scheduled distribution is unavailable, and provide much-needed business to neighborhood grocery stores.
-In an average month, Met Council provides nearly $30,000 worth of food vouchers.
+For the poorest in our communities, Met Council provides food cards which can be used to purchase perishable items and products in local grocery stores.
+These cards are an added means of support for severely poor households for whom a monthly food package is just not enough.
+Cards also help in emergency situations when a scheduled distribution is unavailable, and provide much-needed business to neighborhood grocery stores.